-Knox College was chartered in 1837 by the Illinois state legislature while Lincoln was a member.
+Knox College was chartered in 1837 by the Illinois state legislature while Abraham Lincoln was still a member.
 It was founded by New York minister George Washington Gale and a group of fellow idealists and reformers.
 They were, among other things, dedicated to training people in self-sufficiency and the practical arts, to opposing slavery, and to providing women with a full education.
 So the twenty-one-year-old college no doubt enthusiastically welcomed the rising young anti-slavery politician already widely known for his unique combination of eloquence and broad knowledge, and his awkward, homespun, frontier appearance.
 He was engaged in a series of seven debates with the well-dressed, polished, canny career politician Stephen A. Douglas, who Lincoln was hoping to replace as Illinois Senator in the 1859 election.
 (At this time, senators were still elected into office by the state legislatures rather than by popular vote.)

 The fifth debate of the series was held here at Knox College on October 7, 1858, on the east lawn of the newly constructed Main building, now called Old Main.
 Plaques of Lincoln and Douglas are placed on the east wall of the Old Main to commemorate the event.
 This building, in fact, is the only remaining original building associated with these famous Lincoln-Douglas debates.

-Since it was a cold and blustery fall day, the debate was moved from an open lawn to a spot at the side of the Old Main building where the stage was sheltered from the wind; it couldn’t be moved inside because there were 10,000-20,000 people there, depending on which newspaper account you read.
+Since it was a cold and blustery fall day, the debate was moved from an open lawn to a spot at the side of the Main building where the stage was sheltered from the wind; it couldn’t be moved inside because there were 10,000-20,000 people there, depending on which newspaper account you read.
 All agree that the audience was enormous.

 Lincoln climbed through a window to reach the debate platform and as he did, he reportedly quipped ‘Well, at least I’ve gone through college.’
 We tend to think of him as a somber man, ever dignified, ever noble in his comportment.
 He has attained such a mythical status as a moral leader and shepherd of our nation through our most severe national crisis, and his image in photographs, portraits, and sculpture are almost as invariably solemn, stately, unsmiling, his face often drawn with sorrow, as he appears in our collective imagination.
-But, he was actually quite playful and even goofy sometimes, a joker and teller of humorous, sometimes bawdy stories.
+But, Lincoln was actually quite playful and even goofy sometimes, a joker and teller of humorous, sometimes bawdy stories.
 If you’ve watched the excellent Steven Spielberg movie Lincoln, you’ve seen that delightful scene where he tells a naughty joke about a painting of George Washington and an outhouse.
 In case you want to know how the joke goes, well, I’m not going to tell you.
-Not because I mind telling naughty jokes (I love ’em!) but because if you’ve seen the film, you likely remember it, and if you haven’t, it’s high time you did, and I hope your curiosity becomes one more incentive to do so.
+Not because I mind telling naughty jokes (I love ’em!) but because if you’ve seen the film, you likely remember it, and if you haven’t, it’s high time you did, and I hope your curiosity about this joke is now one more incentive to do so.

 As they debated here, one of the main points on which Douglas attacked Lincoln was his alleged sectionalism.
 He argued that the Republican party platform was all about appealing to extremist adherents to regional political doctrines that the Northerners subscribed to, but not the South.
 But he, Douglas claimed, was the true believer in a universal principle: popular sovereignty.
-The states and all new territories that were admitted to the Union should each vote on whether to allow slavery within their own borders.
+The states and all new territories that were admitted to the Union should each vote on whether or not to allow slavery within their own borders.
 After all, wasn’t the United States founded on the idea that people had the right to govern themselves?
-And, it was sectionalists like Lincoln who were worsening the growing pains of our nation.
+It was sectionalists like Lincoln who were worsening the growing pains of our nation.
 The national debate over slavery was dividing the nation ever more sharply was new territories were added, and with each new addition, North and South worried anew over the resulting balance of power between free and slave slaves.

 Lincoln, however, turned Douglas’ argument right back on him.
 Lincoln argued that slavery was wrong while admitting that the Constitution allowed for it to continue in the South where it had already existed.
 He further argued that the law must be obeyed as it stood.
 But he also believed that some of the slave-owning founders of our nation, including Thomas Jefferson and George Washington, as well all of the non-slave-owning founders, believed that slavery was a moral evil and hoped it would die out or be abolished over time.
 Lincoln pointed out unlike the founders, Douglas refused to take a moral stand on slavery; he insisted it should be a matter of popular sovereignty, up to the states to decide for themselves.
 In short, Douglas believed that sectional interests should decide the matter.
-Lincoln pressed Douglas on this point throughout the debates, especially at Knox: either slavery is right or it is wrong, and as such, it should not simply be up to local popular vote.
-After all, this was a moral matter about the human rights such as those enumerated in the Bill of Rights.
+Lincoln pressed Douglas on this point throughout the debates, especially at Knox College: either slavery is right or it is wrong, and as such, it should not simply be up to local popular vote.
+After all, this was a moral matter about those human rights such as those enumerated in the Bill of Rights.
 It was not merely a practical matter of ‘domestic affairs’ as Douglas put it, such as apportioning funds for regional projects, administering local public institutions, or community policing.

-The argument that we should have allowed slavery to continue in the South in the expectation that it would gradually fade away on its own, to preserve the Union and avert the terrible and bloody Civil War, has always appeared to me at least extremely odd, if not morally repugnant.
+The argument, which some continue to make today, that we should have allowed slavery to continue in the South in the expectation that it would gradually fade away on its own, to preserve the Union while averting the terrible and bloody Civil War, has always appeared to me at least extremely odd, if not morally repugnant.
 It especially disturbs me when I hear otherwise reasonable people make it, especially those who I otherwise admire and respect.
 After all, as I point out above and as I’ll repeat, slavery was imprisonment of the innocent, forced labor, destruction of families, and wage theft, and rife with rape, child abduction, torture, and murder, institutionalized with the blessing of the slave states.
-If slaveowners were kind to their slaves as far as the institution would allow, this rested entirely on their own good will.
+If slaveowners were kind to their slaves as far as the institution would allow, well, this rested entirely on their own good will.
 Even where laws existed to protect slaves from the worst abuses, such as murder, rape, and egregious physical punishment, enforcement of these laws were rare, and the Supreme Court’s Dred Scott decision effectively erased the right for wronged black people, free as well as slave, to take their cases to court.
 To drive this point home, Chief Justice Roger Taney wrote in his majority opinion that black people ‘had no rights which the white man was bound to respect.’
 And slave families were necessarily torn apart on a regular basis since most slaveowners could not afford to maintain growing slave populations as they increased through childbirth.
-Would anyone seriously advocate, in any other case, that we should permit rape, and murder, and torture, and tearing children from their families, and systematic imprisonment of the innocent to continue unabated in order to avoid war?
-Aren’t these the very sort of things that the only wars we call just are fought to prevent?
+Would anyone seriously advocate, in any other circumstance, that we should permit rape, and murder, and torture, and tearing children from their families, and systematic imprisonment of the innocent to continue unabated in order to avoid war?
+Aren’t these the very sorts of things that the only wars we call just are fought to prevent?

 Sources and inspiration: